Services | Requirements elicitation

-This includes answering questions about any other systems the new software will interactive with, but also how the users will interactive with it.
+This includes answering questions about any other systems the new software will interact with, but also how the users will interact with it.

 Sometimes it's not the functions of a system, but how the system performs that makes people happy to use it.